-🇳🇬 NGN to 🇺🇸 USD Exchange Rate
+🇳🇬 NGN to 🇺🇸 USD — Nigerian Naira to US Dollar Rate Today

 Convert Nigerian Naira to US Dollar using the live indicative interbank rate and the converter below.
 Covers the cost of sending to United States via the major mobile money apps.